tomercahal/Multi-Client-Chat/README.md

 **Goals for the future of this project:**:question::exclamation::question:

          1. Make the code neater (right now it is pretty messy and not so efficient).
+         2. Change the way the server works, move it over to multi-threading insted of a list contaning the managers and a list contaning             the users.
-         2. Make more options for the chat (create rooms, unmute users and more).
+         3. Make more options for the chat (create rooms, unmute users and more).
-         3. Make it a desktop application.
+         4. Make it a desktop application.
+         5. Fix some bugs, such as the cursor bug.

 ## To Run: ##
 In this project I used python 2.7.
 If you want to run this project on your computer you will need to download two files.\